 One of the problems in the church today is that those who lead them are not leaders at all.
 Leaders have specific characteristics.
-A leader is a servant, but that does not mean that he sweeps the floor (although occasionally he may do that!).
-His servanthood is in the way he develops other people.
-A leader will help others to grow, and to climb up on his ‘spiritual’ shoulders permitting them to outgrow himself.
-Of course in doing that the leader will himself grow.
-Unfortunately, many so-called leaders are protective and defensive of the role they have been placed in; under those circumstances a church will never grow.
-In the Church today, there are many managers trying to be leaders.
+Leader are servants, but that does not mean that they sweep the floor (although occasionally they may do that!)
+They show that they are servants in the way they develop other people.
+Leaders will help others to grow and to climb up on their “spiritual shoulders”, permitting them to outgrow the leaders themselves.
+Of course, in doing that, leaders will also grow.
+Unfortunately, many so-called leaders are protective and defensive of the role in which they have been placed.
+Under such circumstances, a church will never grow.
+In the church today, there are many managers trying to be leaders.
 They will never achieve what an anointed leader will.
-In too many cases, men and women have appointed people to a position that they call leadership when it is nothing of the sort, and are confused and distressed when the Church appears to be going nowhere.
+In too many cases, men and women have appointed people to a position that they call leadership when it is nothing of the sort.
+They are then confused and distressed when the church appears to be going nowhere.

-King Saul was just such an appointee, man’s choice, hiding in the baggage when he should have been leading the people.
+King Saul was just such an appointee – the peoples’ choice – hiding in the baggage when he should have been leading the people.
 David on the other hand was a true leader.
 He was God’s man.
 When he made a mistake, he went straight to God and put it right, accepting the consequences for doing his own thing, but nonetheless facing the problem.
-Pray for your church leaders and support them; if God puts his finger on you, humbly accept the responsibility of a leadership role in your church, but only do it if God says to do it.
+Pray for your church leaders and support them.
+If God puts his finger on you, humbly accept the responsibility of a leadership role in your church, but only do it if God says to do it.
 Are you a leader?
 An easy way to discover whether you are a leader or not is to turn round!
 If you have followers, then you are probably a leader.
 The reason that Paul and Barnabas did not appoint leaders in the church on their first visit (a common theme as they developed the churches, and helped them to grow) was that they wanted to see who would naturally rise to that position.
 They also wanted to see what the Holy Spirit said.

 If you have a barrel of stones and you want to select the big ones, just shake the barrel (you may have to shake it for a while) and you will find that gradually all the stones grade themselves with the big ones rising to the top.
-Put all your potential leaders in a ‘spiritual barrel’ then watch what happens to them as the Holy Spirit shakes them.
-You will know very soon who the real leadership in a church is – and many of you will get surprises!
-Paul and Barnabas’ way of doing this is a God plan.
+Put all your potential leaders in a “spiritual barrel” then watch what happens to them as the Holy Spirit shakes them.
+You will know very soon who the real leaders in a church are – and you may be surprised!
+Paul and Barnabas’ way of doing this is a plan that God uses regularly.